ExMechE/ExMechE.github.io/README.md

 - Consult the CSPB community with certain roadblocks

 ### Project Assessments/Evaluation Criteria:
-- Application is functional across both Android and iOS
+- Application is functional across both Android emulator and Android test devices
 - Primary feature of event/restaurant recommendation is implemented and tested
 - Secondary features of social network, user data, etc. are implemented
 - Up-to-date project repository and all documentation complete